-• The person who is the owner of the vessel at the moment of birth of the credit is obliged to pay it and is also the current owner at the moment that the arrest is executed.

-• If the bareboat charterer at the moment of birth of the credit is obliged to pay it and is also the current bareboat charterer at the moment that the arrest is executed.

-• If the credit is based on a mortgage or lien of the same nature over the ship.

-• If the credit is guaranteed by a maritime lien of the Article 22 of Decision 478 of 2000 and if it is owed by the owner, bareboat charterer, manager

-8. What is the position as regards sister ships and ships in associated ownership?
+- The person who is the owner of the vessel at the moment of birth of the credit is obliged to pay it and is also the current owner at the moment that the arrest is executed. - If the bareboat charterer at the moment of birth of the credit is obliged to pay it and is also the current bareboat charterer at the moment that the arrest is executed. - If the credit is based on a mortgage or lien of the same nature over the ship. - If the credit relates to the ownership or possession of the vessel. - If the credit is against the owner, the bareboat charterer, the manager or the shipowner of the vessel and is guaranteed by a maritime privilege granted by Article 22 of this Decision. - 8.
+What is the position as regards sister ships and ships in associated ownership?